 Dynamic industry trends

 Customer spending habits are continuously changing, and you should adjust your services to meet the market demand.
-With PaaS, the customer needs, and your overall service offering must complement each other, which means you must keep track of trends, which is a continuous effort.
+With EaaS, the customer needs, and your overall service offering must complement each other, which means you must keep track of trends, which is a continuous effort.

 Entering a new market

-PaaS would be an ‘innovation’ in your business — a model you are trying and testing to increase your business’s revenue.
+EaaS would be an ‘innovation’ in your business — a model you are trying and testing to increase your business’s revenue.
 Since you are moving into uncharted territory, you need to assess the risks, thoroughly check feasibility, and prepare for a degree of uncertainty.
 You can predict your income but only see the results after implementing the model, as there is no historical data to your advantage.

 5. Facilitating change management